CaseyG5/guessing-game-web/README.md

 a random number between 1 and 100 shall be "chosen" by the computer.
 The program should ask the user to guess the number the computer picked, and every time they submit a guess, it should give one of the following feedback messages: "Number too high", "Number Too low", or "Just Right".
-If/when they guess correctly, the program shall display "Just Right" and then stops.
+If/when they guess correctly, the program shall display "Just Right" and then stop.

 ## Solution
 ### Method: